 Whether you're taking a quick note or replying to a message, your phone may not always be accessible.
 Maybe you're in an environment where using Google Assistant to complete the action isn't exactly appropriate, either.
-Whatever the case is, you have a couple of different options for keyboard figuration to help with this.
+Whatever the case is, you have a couple of different keyboard configuration options to help with this.

 The three default options that come with Wear OS are the basic keyboard, handwriting, and voice.
 Some users may find that the basic keyboard is easy enough for short, fast replies on the go.
 Typing at length on a tiny screen is a different story.
 The handwriting option allows you to use your finger to write on the touchscreen.
 You can also use your voice if you'd prefer not to mess with the basic keyboard or handwriting.

 There are plenty of keyboards available for download on Google Play.